seblucas/www-blog/content/en/tips/update-smartctl-database-wheezy.md

-/*
+---
-Title: How to update smartctl database with Debian Wheezy
+title: "How to update smartctl database with Debian Wheezy"
-Description:
-Author: Sébastien Lucas
-Date: 2014/11/01
-Robots: noindex,nofollow
-Language: en
-Tags: debian
-*/
+date: 2014-11-01
+tags: [debian]
+slug: update-smartctl-database-wheezy
+aliases: [/en/tips/update-smartctl-database-wheezy]
+---
 # How to update smartctl database with Debian Wheezy

 You'll have to create run these commands :